-Home » ADHD Parenting » Summer Reading Ideas for Tots to Teens
+Home » ADHD Parenting » How to Encourage Summer Reading

 This is such a popular post that I keep updating it.
 My kids are older, but we still focus on reading lots in the summer.
-These ideas are still great for my middle schoolers!
+These ideas for how to encourage summer reading are still great for my middle schoolers!

 When I say encourage–I mean just that–provide time to read, have interesting books around, give my kids time to be bored, and have them see ME reading more than usual.
 I am NOT, nor ever have I been, an advocate of bribery, of any sort, when it comes to reading.

 I want my kids to see reading as enjoyable in and of itself – Not something that I have to offer up prizes for them to do.
-Alfie Kohn(his book is a must read) sites numerous studies that reveal that rewards actually turn kids off and make them do inferior work.
-I want my kids to read because they enjoy reading, not because they are hoping to get a prize.
+All of these ways to encourage summer reading make picking up a book fun!

-1. Making a list of books to read.
+1. Make a list of books to read.

 My kids go to bed early–even in the summer we stick to our 8:00-ish bedtime.
 But with it being so light out, I do let them stay up a little longer reading in bed.
 I make sure their book lights are fully charged.